Member | Established: 1967 | Member since 1977

 SMO 1: Quality Assurance

-MIA maintains a practice review program to assess compliance of its member firms with all applicable professional standards and statutes during the performance of their audit work, and has processes in place to address the requirements of SMO 1 on an ongoing basis.
+MIA maintains a practice review program to assess compliance of its member firms with all applicable professional standards during the performance of their audit work.
+MIA reports that it raises awareness of the Practice Review Program to its members and other stakeholders.
+MIA has plans to increase the program’s capacity and continues to conduct regular seminars on audit quality enhancement.
+It has processes in place to address the requirements of SMO 1 on an ongoing basis.

 Current Status: Sustain